 This is a very commonly asked question on the interwebs, also very common with anyone I have ever spoken to about design sprints.
 What happens after a design sprint is determined by how the validation or invalidation of the prototype went, the user feedback you got out of the test and what the decider wants to do with the outcomes.
 In this post, I will focus on the 3 main actions I have seen taking place after a design sprint.

 If you are reading this post I am assuming that you already have an idea of what design sprints are.
 You may also be looking into running one yourself, whatever the reason may be, this post is targeted to people who know why and when to run design sprints and will not go into detail on how sprints work or why you need to be running them.
-If you do know what design sprints are and would like to find out more about how they work, when to run them and why you should be running design sprints, Use the links below to other posts I have written on this blog around design sprints.
+If you do know what design sprints are and would like to find out more about how they work, when to run them and why you should be running design sprints.

 So, you have spent the whole week planning, designing and working together as a team to build and validate a prototype.
 Now you have tested your big idea with 5 users and have got some valuable feedback.
 Congratulations on the sprint, but what is going to happen next?
 Depending on your findings and how the feedback from the user testing, here are the 3 main things that are likely to happen after a Design Sprint.
 I also recently did a podcast answering the same question, see below;